magenta-aps/mox/doc/user/api/create.rst

    relations to the URL of the class.
 It returns a newly generated UUID for the created object.

-   The data can be supplied directly in the request if the header :http:header:`Content-Type`: ``application/json`` is set.
+   The data can be supplied directly in the request if :http:header:`Content-Type`: ``application/json`` is set.

-   Alternatively the the data can be supplied as form-data in the ``json``-field with the header :http:header:`Content-Type`: ``multipart/form-data``.
+   Alternatively the the data can be supplied as form-data in the ``json``-field with :http:header:`Content-Type`: ``multipart/form-data``.
+This allows seperate file form-data.

    **Example request** for :http:post:`!POST /organisation/organisationenhed`: